What is Apokyn?

 Before using Apokyn, tell your doctor if you have an electrolyte imbalance (such as low levels of potassium or magnesium in your blood), a slow heart rate, low blood pressure or dizzy spells, a history of "Long QT syndrome," a history of stroke or heart attack, asthma, sulfite allergy, or liver or kidney disease.

 You may have increased sexual urges, unusual urges to gamble, or other intense urges while taking this medication.
 Talk with your doctor if you believe you have any intense or unusual urges while taking Apokyn.

-You should not use Apokyn if you are allergic to apomorphine, or if you are using any of the following medications:
+You should not use Apokyn if you are allergic to apomorphine.

 low blood pressure or dizzy spells;